 Expanding CACFP

-Despite the benefits of participation in CACFP – including the availability of federal funds to help more children - program utilization remains low, limiting access to healthy meals and snacks for millions of young children.
-Our goal is to support expanded access to CACFP and correct a lost economic opportunity for thousands of ECE providers and children they serve.
+Despite the benefits of participation in CACFP, program utilization remains low, particularly in certain areas, limiting access to healthy meals and snacks for millions of young children.
+Our goal is to support expanded access to CACFP to help thousands more ECE providers to serve nutritious food to children in their care.

 Read about our projects and explore resources about expanding CACFP below.